Mariah Carey Seemingly Caught Lip-Syncing In New Video After Fall During Las Vegas Residency

-The clip shot by a fan showed Mariah performing her 1995 hit “Fantasy” for the crowd when her boyfriend and backup dance Bryan Tanaka could be seen pushing her along the stage as she sat on top of a box on wheels.
+The clip shot by a fan showed Mariah performing her 1995 hit “Fantasy” for the crowd when her boyfriend and backup dancer Bryan Tanaka could be seen pushing her along the stage as she sat on top of a box on wheels.

 However, things didn’t go quite to plan after the box appeared to start to tip over as the dancer pushed her along, almost sending Mariah tumbling to the floor.

-Though Carey managed to put her feet on the ground before slipping too far, fans noticed that the star’s voice could still be heard around the venue despite the popstar taking a bit of a fall and moving her microphone away from her mouth.
+Though Carey managed to put her feet on the ground before slipping too far, fans noticed that the star’s voice could still be heard around the venue despite the pop star taking a bit of a fall and moving her microphone away from her mouth.

 Breathe Heavy also shared a video of the moment, noting that the “We Belong Together” singer “puts her mic down to catch herself, but miraculously the playback kept on.”